-Directed on-site clinical/client experience in art therapy treatment.
-A minimum of 300 clock hours at a site with weekly supervision by a registered art therapist.
-Prerequisites: Clinical Art Therapy I, II, and III, and approval to start an internship.
+Direct on-site, side-by-side experience with a registered art therapist.
+A minimum of 300 art therapy and non-art therapy clock hours that are supervised by a registered art therapist once a week.
+Supervision fee is charged.
+Prerequisites: Clinical Art Therapy I, Clinical Art Therapy II: Practicum and Clinical III, and approval to start an internship.